DL 248

 The Right to Listen

-Hi all, welcome to issue #248 of Digitally Literate.
-Each week in this newsletter, I synthesize the news of the week in education, technology, & literacy.
+Hi all, welcome to issue 248 of Digitally Literate.
+Each week in this newsletter, I synthesize the news of the week in education, technology, and literacy.

 In previous issues, I've asked whether there are limits to freedom of speech in online discourse.
 We're experiencing a real-world challenge to this and I'll document the situation in this week's issue.